If You Don’t Add This to the Filename of Your Scanned Photos, You’ll Probably Hate Yourself Later

 But, it’s actually a very important part of the process of scanning photos, that if done with a little bit of forethought, can save you a lot of time and headache later.

 As I began to wrap my head around the complexity of scanning my own massive 9,000+ photo collection, it occurred to me that I was going to expect my digital collection to become incredibly neat and organized.

-As I got to learn the power of non-destructive image managers, how you can do searches inside of them for text within the photos’ filenames and keywords (descriptive words usually stored as metadata inside of the photo file), I realized this goal of mine actually wasn’t impossible at all.
-In fact, it was very doable, and it just required some additional time from me to enter in some additional data.
+As I got to learn the power of non-destructive image managers and how you can do searches inside of them for text within the photos’ filenames and keywords (descriptive words usually stored as metadata inside of the photo file), I realized this goal of mine actually wasn’t impossible at all.
+In fact, it was very doable, and it just required some additional time from me to enter some additional data.

 In the simplest terms, I could give this photo of my brother and I the filename: